Most recently updated on August 1, 2022

 Today, the town is home to two more modern industries.

 The first is the Alta Wind Energy Center.
 This facility takes advantage of the area’s high winds to produce 1,550 megawatts of electricity for Southern California Edison.
-It’s the second largest onshore wind energy project in the world.
-Despite this facility and the Livermore wind mills, California ranks fourth among states in wind energy.
-We’ll tout the top three states as we travel through them later in our journey.
+It’s the third largest wind farm in the world.

 It’s home to 60 companies that are involved in flight research, advanced aerospace design and other entities.
 Several of the firms are developing rockets that are designed to eventually take private citizens into outer space.